 If you are a student who would like to study in Spain, but a semester or year does not seem possible due to on-campus commitments, consider the Summer in Sevilla program.
 On this six week program you will take two classes for a total of 6 credits.
 There are classes for intermediate and advanced students chosen from the areas of language, culture, literature and history.
 You will earn credits toward the Spanish major or minor while living in one of the most beautiful cities in Spain.

-Worried by your school’s seemingly-endless list of pre-requisite and general education courses?
-UNC in Sevilla’s Science Summer program gives you the opportunity to tackle two important requisites for many science majors, introduction to organic chemistry and the foreign language requirement, while living with a Spanish family in the heart of southern Spain.
-For five weeks, live in one of Spain’s largest cities and complete both Introduction to Organic Chemistry I (3 credits), without a lab, and either a fourth or fifth semester Spanish course (3 credits).
-The language course is taught exclusively in Spanish by a native speaker, while organic chemistry is taught in English by a professor from UNC.
+UNC in Sevilla’s Science Summer program gives you the opportunity to tackle important requirements for many science majors while living with a Spanish family in the heart of southern Spain.
+For five weeks, live in one of Spain’s largest cities and complete a science course and a Spanish course.
+The language course is taught exclusively in Spanish by a native speaker, while science courses are taught in English by a professor from UNC.
 Your language learning will move out of the classroom and into the streets, shops, and cafés of Seville and you will visit some of Spain’s most famous landmarks, like the cathedral-mosque in Córdoba and the Alhambra castle in Granada.

 Did you think it was a joke when you heard that you could complete your Spanish Minor for the Professions (Business track) in one summer?
 Not only in one summer, but also abroad in the beloved, quintessentially Andalusian city of Seville, Spain?
 The UNC in Sevilla’s Spanish Minor for the Profession (Business) Summer Program offers the unique chance to do just that—complete your minor in a summer full of culturally vibrant experiences, from exploring the centuries of history along cobblestone streets to the richness of Flamenco music and dance, while savoring the endless variety of tapas sevillanas.
 All of this, along with firsthand knowledge of exciting businesses, well established and start-up companies, make this an opportunity second to none.